wmakley/deathgod/README.md

 Because this was a college project I worked on over ten years ago, I have not made any changes to substandard style or engineering choices.
-I leave judgment in the hands of the reader. :)
+I leave judgment in the hands of the reader. :) I provide it here for three reasons:

+1. Fun.
+2. To demonstrate that I know Python.
+3. I enjoy hacking on it occasionally to keep it working on modern OSes.

 ## Dependencies